What are we Thinking – The Issue of the ‘White Male’

 I’ll let you read it in all it’s glory.

-What she fails to address however is that no one is arguing against that!
+What she fails to address however, is that no one is arguing against having women in board positions.

-Rarely will anyone with any intellectual integrity say that balanced gender boards lessen the integrity of the board.
-They will however, say that quota’s forcing parity – not based on qualification but based solely on gender (something that, like race, should be completely irrelevant to one’s capability in a given role) – is what will most likely lessen the integrity of that board.
+Rarely will anyone with any intellectual integrity say that balanced gender boards lessen the integrity of the company.
+They will however, say that quotas forcing parity – not based on qualification but based solely on gender (something that, like race, should be completely irrelevant to one’s capability in a given role) – is what will most likely lessen the integrity of that board.

 The fact that a board is all women, or all men, half and half, low-fat or homogenized shouldn’t matter at all.
-What is important in a business, or any organization, is that the best people for the job are leading it.
+What is important in a business, or any organization, is that the best people available are leading it.
 The best individuals.

 I was curious to see what the responses of the 125 commenters were.
 I thought maybe there would be some lively debate over this fairly obvious straw man argument, and was actually hoping I could learn something on either side of the debate, some new information, some new knowledge that could help me understand why there is even an issue here.